Note: The UNESCO initiative has since been discontinued and has been replaced with the European Heritage Label.

 - The unique concentration of activity and creativity, living musical tradition and publishing, as well as production and architecture comprises, together with the preserved domiciles of the numerous composers active here, a musical heritage object of immense value.

-- Comparable, for instance, with how Weimar's association with the creation of much of the central, classical German literature, or the towns' of Eisleben and Wittenberg connection with the life and work of Martin Luther have resulted in the award of World Heritage status, Leipzig is a living exhibition of the significance of the relationship between the creation and location of German music of the 18th to the 20th centuries.
+- Similar to the way Weimar linked classical German literature with the places where it was written, or Eisleben and Wittenberg linked Luther's life and work with authentic sites, thus achieving inclusion on the World Heritage List, Leipzig is a living exhibition of the significance of the relationship between the creation and location of German music of the 18th to the 20th centuries.

 - Admittance to the ranks of UNESCO sites would enable Leipzig both to nurture its musical heritage with greater intensity and also to anchor it more deeply in the consciousness of the broader population.